dmoranf/home-assistant-custom-components/README.md

 ### Requisites

  - Tested on FortiOS 6.0.4
- - Device discovery is enabled on the Fortigate at interface level
+ - Device discovery enabled on the Fortigate at interface level

 ### Installation

-- Copy "fortigate" folder to your `<config dir>/custom_components/fortigate` directory.
+- Copy "fortigate_tracker" folder to your `<config dir>/custom_components/fortigate_tracker` directory.
 - Configure as shown below.
 - Restart HASS.